 The fundamental principle behind stochastic optical reconstruction microscopy (STORM) and related methodology is that the activated state of a photoswitchable molecule must lead to the consecutive emission of sufficient photons to enable precise localization before it enters a dark state or becomes deactivated by photobleaching.
 Additionally, the sparsely activated fluorescent molecules must be separated by a distance that exceeds the Abbe diffraction limit (in effect, greater than approximately 250 nanometers) to enable the parallel recording of many individual emitters, each having a distinct set of coordinates in the lateral image plane.
 This interactive tutorial explores the various steps associated with acquiring a typical STORM image.

 The tutorial initializes with a widefield image of the specimen appearing in the left-hand window entitled Specimen adjacent to a blank window named Resolved Image.
-In order to operate the tutorial, use the mouse cursor to translate the STORM Process slider to progress through the various stages involved in acquiring a STORM image.
+In order to operate the tutorial, use the mouse cursor to translate the STORM Process slider to progress through the various stages involved in acquiring a STORM image, as performed using Nikon's N-STORM system.
 Each step is briefly described in the text box beneath the image windows as the tutorial transitions through the process.
 The superresolution image is slowly assembled and displayed in the Resolved Image window as the slider moves from left to right.
 In order to view a different specimen, choose an alternative candidate from the pull-down menu.

 The basic steps involved in creating a STORM superresolution image are presented using a series of cartoon drawings in Figure 1.
 The target structure illustrated in Figure 1(a) shows a hypothetical densely labeled filamentous network of intracellular structures that can represent cytoskeletal biopolymers constructed with monomeric units of tubulin or actin.
 In Figure 1(b), a sparse set of the fluorescent probes are activated to produce single-molecule images (represented by orange circles) that do not overlap.